rdmarsh/elm/README.md

 `~./elm/config.example.ini`

 Ensure the permisions for the dir and file are only readable by your account.
-Again the Makefile should do this for you, or you can re-run it with `make config`.
+Again the Makefile should do this for you, which you can re-run with `make config`.

 * `mkdir ~/.elm`